Kenny defeats the auld enemy

 Rushie’s last Italian goal

-1988 - Ian Rush bagged his final Wales goal as a Juventus player as they beat Italy 1-0 in a friendly in Brescia.
+1988 - Ian Rush scored as he won his final Wales cap as a Juventus player as they beat Italy 1-0 in a friendly in Brescia.
 Future red Dean Saunders also played.

 2007 - Skipper Steven Gerrard and vice-captain Jamie Carragher both signed new four-year contracts.
 Each subsequently further extended these, although both have now left the club.